The Count of Monte Cristo (Wildhorn musical): Act II

-Albert is celebrating Carnival with his friends in Rome ("Carnival In Rome / Tarantella - Reprise").
-He is lured away from the festivities by a beautiful young woman, and captured by bandits.
-Dantès is there as well, pretending to have been captured also.
-When Albert tells him he was captured due to a woman, the two men talk of the power women hold over men ("Ah, Women").
-Albert reveals he is in love with Villefort's daughter, Valentine, whom he is also engaged with.
-When the bandits return, Dantès breaks free of his bonds and fights them while Albert hides.
-The bandits are revealed to be Luisa Vampa and her band of pirates, now working for Dantès.
-This was all Dantès' plan to become acquainted with Albert in order to gain access to Mondego.
-Dantès pays the pirates for their service and they disperse.
-Albert thanks his "savior" and asks who he is.
-Dantès introduces himself as the Count of Monte Cristo, and invites Albert, and his parents, to a ball he will be holding at the extravagant mansion he bought after arrived in Paris.
+Albert celebrates Carnival in Rome with his friends (“Carnival in Rome / Tarantella – Reprise”).
+He is lured away from the festivities by a beautiful young woman and subsequently captured by bandits.
+Dantès is also present, posing as a fellow captive.
+When Albert explains that his capture was prompted by a woman, the two men reflect on the power women hold over men (“Ah, Women”).
+Albert reveals that he is in love with, and engaged to, Valentine Villefort, the daughter of the chief prosecutor.

+When the bandits return, Dantès breaks free from his bonds and fights them while Albert hides.
+The bandits are revealed to be Luisa Vampa and her band of pirates, now secretly working for Dantès.
+The entire episode proves to be part of Dantès’s scheme to befriend Albert and gain access to his father, Mondego.
+After paying the pirates for their services, Dantès allows them to depart.
+Grateful for his rescue, Albert asks his savior’s name.
+Dantès introduces himself as the Count of Monte Cristo and invites Albert and his parents to attend a grand ball at the lavish Parisian mansion he has recently acquired.

-All the upper class of France attend Dantès' ball and gossip about their mysterious host ("That's What They Say").
-Dantès arrives and dazzles all present with his charm and seemingly endless wealth.
-Jacopo presents at first the baron and the baroness Danglars, who immediately trying to entertain financial agreements with the new rich nobleman, and after the chief prosecutor Villefort with his wife, while Albert presents his fiancée Valentine and his father, Mondego.
-None of the men recognize the Count of Monte Cristo as Dantès.
-Mondego introduces Mercédès, who instantly recognizes her former love.
-She is sent into a state of shock and tries to speak, but Dantès avoided and ignored her for all the evening, clarifying with the woman there's nothing left to say between them anymore ("I Know Those Eyes / This Man Is Dead").
+At the ball, attended by the elite of French society, guests gossip about their enigmatic host (“That’s What They Say”).
+Dantès arrives and captivates the attendees with his charisma and seemingly endless wealth.
+Jacopo formally presents Baron and Baroness Danglars, who immediately seek financial dealings with the Count, followed by Chief Prosecutor Villefort and his wife.
+Albert then introduces his fiancée Valentine and his father, Mondego.
+None of the men recognize the Count as Edmond Dantès.
+However, when Mondego introduces his wife Mercédès, she instantly recognizes her former lover.
+Overcome with shock, she attempts to speak to him, but Dantès deliberately avoids her throughout the evening, making it clear that there is nothing left between them (“I Know Those Eyes / This Man Is Dead”).